 He nodded with a happy smile as well.
 They were working together.

-He nodded while she spoke but said nothing.
-David started moving and making loud noises in her arms.
-She held him up and sniffed his diaper and wrinkled her nose.
+He nodded while she talked but didn’t say anything.
+David started moving and making loud noises.
+She held him up and wrinkled her nose.
 “This one needs a fresh diaper”, she said, “Excuse me gentlemen, keep up the good work!” and she headed up the stairs.

 Dad watched her go up the stairs so I did too.
 When she was gone he turned to the TV and turned the big knob so it clicked twice.
 The man with the white cowboy hat was riding a horse in the sand towards a mountain.
 Then there was more music and there were white words on the glass that moved upwards.

-He seemed more like a kid in that moment.
+He seemed more like a kid.
 Staring at a new toy and thinking what he could do with it.

-“The World Series”, I said nodding, though I did not know what that was, but I had heard adults and older kids talk about it.
+“The World Series”, I said nodding, though I did not know what that was, but I had heard grownups and older kids talk about it.

 Still looking at the thing he said, “It’ll be your mom’s Yankees against probably the Milwaukee Braves.”

 I got it.
 It was a baseball game.
-My dad knew a lot about baseball.
+Dad knew a lot about baseball.

 Dad walked back over to his office and sat in his chair.
 The TV was still making sounds and pictures.
 A talking tiger was telling a woman with an apron in a kitchen to buy cereal.
 Then two kids were running across a kitchen floor and there were brown spots from their shoes but a woman cleaned it up and was happy.
 Then there were lots of shiny cars all in rows and one man stood in the middle and was talking to the sky.
 It all seemed so different and far away from what was outside our house or anywhere I’d ever been.